 ‘Bigger is better’ does not always necessarily apply when it comes to garden and landscaping.
 It has always been the Australian dream to own a big backyard but it is often the space that is neglected the most and can easily get overrun when left unattended to.
 Let’s keep it low budget and simple, we do not want to overspend on ridiculous additions when it won’t bring any value to your property.
 Think of installing garden beds, adding some plants, fresh mulch or pebbles, new grass/astro turf, and paving or reviving worn out driveways which can include pressure hose cleaning.
 Now that you have enhanced your homes curb appeal in the front yard, it’s time to tackle the backyard.
 Keep it simple, big open space for the kids and family to run around in, remove any large unruly trees and foliage, install basic perimeter garden beds and stay away from exotic expensive plants.

 Create an entertainment area

 It has been a long Aussie tradition to have some mates or extended family over for a barbeque and a kick of the footy so it should come as no surprise that everyone dreams of having their own ideal entertainment space.
 In current trends it seems as though the entertainment area has evolved into a more sophisticated extension of the house – formally known as an Alfresco.
 The alfresco area is almost like an outdoor dining area.
 When picking the design of the area and the tiles, you need to consider how many guests you’d like to entertain, the direction and flow of foot traffic, and how seamlessly it connects from indoor to outdoor.
-These types of improvements do not come cheap and can range anywhere from $10,000 to $50,000 but can massive value to your property.
+Exposed aggregate or concrete alfresco areas are also pretty trendy and do not cost as much as you would think.